sbogucki12/sbogucki12/README.md

 Professionally, I've changed positions and now manage a division within our Chief Data Office, overseeing our Analytics Enablement and Tools & Technology branches.
 It's a really exciting opportunity, certianly one in which I intend to learn much!

+# Aug 2

+Used ChatGPT to write the code for a resume functionality that I added to the portfolio I am building.
+[BOGOODSKI ChatGPT](https://sbogucki12.github.io/)
+I am using ChatGPT to the greatest extent possible to assist the coding process.
+Here is today's conversation: [ChatGPT: Build me a website](https://chat.openai.com/share/9a9edc00-4256-4717-8ed7-a0c69faf8828)

 # Aug 1

 In just a few hours over two evenings, I was able to use ChatGPT and very little code to spin up a new site.